Abhenav-Jain/Voice-Activated-Assistant/README.md

-# Voice-Activated Personal Assistant ("Jarvis")
+# Text-Activated Personal Assistant ("Jarvis")

 ![License](https://img.shields.io/badge/Language-Python-blue)

 ## 🚀 About the Project

-"Jarvis" is a Python-based Voice-Activated Personal Assistant designed to simplify everyday tasks through simple text/voice commands.
+"Jarvis" is a Python-based Text-Activated Personal Assistant designed to simplify everyday tasks through typed commands and voice responses.
-This assistant can open websites, search Google, play music, tell the current date and time, and even crack a joke — all while interacting with you using Text-to-Speech (TTS)!
+This assistant can open websites, search Google, play music, tell the current date and time, and even crack a joke — all while interacting through text input and Text-to-Speech (TTS) output!

 This is one of my first AI-driven projects and a step toward building smarter assistants in the future!